Sports, Games, and Traditions

 - teach guests to play boules or pétanque and organize a tournament;

-- have a student explain the rules for rugby and demonstrate rugby at a local mall;
+- have students explain the rules for rugby and demonstrate rugby at a local mall;

 - perform songs related to sport, games, or traditions;